What is the best fertility lubricant?

-The best tip for using Pre-Seed is to ignore the instructions and use half, this will make the tube last a lot longer.
+The best tip for using Pre-Seed is to ignore the instructions and use half; this will make the tube last a lot longer.

-It’s a very reliable and recommended lubricant brand and this is their sperm friendly option.
+It’s a reliable and recommended lubricant brand, and this is their sperm friendly option.
 This lubricant will mimic the sperm pH and consistency to make it easier for them to adapt to the vaginal environment.

-Samsar Conceive Plus
+Sasmar Conceive Plus

-Samsar Conceive Plus is designed to give sperm an extra boost when trying for a baby.
+Sasmar Conceive Plus is designed to give sperm an extra boost when trying for a baby.
 This lubricant contains extra ions similar to those in cervical mucus to improve sperm mobility.

-We prefer the applicator option as it’s less messy and make internal application easier.
-However you do need remember to apply beforehand which may ruin the mood.
+I prefer the applicator option as it’s less messy and make internal application easier.
+However, you do need to remember to apply beforehand which may ruin the mood.

 2. Performance – the lubricant has to provide adequate lubrication during sex.
 Good performing lubricants will not irritate the skin or dry out easily.

 3. Easy application – A thin lubricant will apply easily and allow the sperm to move easily.
-Some brands may come with applicator to make it easier to apply the lubricant internally.
+Some brands may come with an applicator to make it easier to apply the lubricant internally.

-5. Price – cost of lubricants will vary between brands.
+5. Price – the cost of lubricants will vary between brands.
 Look to pay between $10-$20 for a good fertility friendly lubricant.